8-Bit Guy

 The first goal for the SCSI2SD computer was to get the unit working as a boot drive.
 The configuration utility allows setting the SCSI parameters, and I found a good deal of useful information on the web.
 Here's instructions on how to configure SCSI2SD to emulate the original 40MB drive used in the earliest Macs.
 Unfortunately, that won't help us because 40MB isn't enough space for Mac OS 9.
 I ended up setting up Two 2GB partitions on the SD card I had (that consumes 2 SCSI IDs).

 The default Apple Hard Disk utilities on the Mac OS Boot CD for formatting drives will not format Non-Apple drives to use as a System Boot Disk.
 I wish there was a way for me to read back the SCSI parameters for my sometimes working drive and enter those parameters into the SCSI2HD software.
-If that was possible, then the default Apple HD utility would work, but after much web searching on the topic, I was not able to figure that out and gave up.
-If you know the SCI parameters for a 2GB Apple branded hard drive, please leave a comment below, or alternately, if you know of a software utility that would allow me to extract that information from my drive, please also put that in the comments.
+If that was possible, then the default Apple HD utility would work but after much web searching on the topic, I was not able to figure that out and gave up.
+If you know the SCSI parameters for a 2GB Apple branded hard drive, please leave a comment below, or alternately, if you know of a software utility that would allow me to extract that information from my drive, please also put that in the comments.
 Once I shifted away from that technique, I was left looking for a 3rd party utility that could be used to format the hard drive during a boot from a Mac OS System Disk.
 On this web page, I found mention of this utility, LIDO, and a download link to the Macintosh Repository.
 This Utility fits on a Floppy Disk, so the OS install procedure must be modified a bit.

 Boot from the Mac OS 9.1 Install CD.
 Instead of using the default Mac OS Hard Disk Utility, insert the floppy disk with LIDO on it, and run LIDO instead.
 Use LIDO to initialize the drive, then go back to the Mac OS Install program, and it should pick back up from there, format the drive, and set it up as bootable.
 The installer did pop up a warning about the version of the Hard Disk Driver being out of date, but that has not affected the system's ability to boot or run from the drive.